This is a guide covering everything you need to know about light meters.

 I would argue that the efficiency of each method would be different depending on your location and venue.

 Portrait photographers that shoot multiple sessions of graduation images would love to have a reference for their exposure triangle.

-But perfect is not always welcomed, perfect does not tell much of a story, and a perfectly exposed image doesn’t make it automatically fulfil your theme/idea.
+But perfect is not always welcomed, perfect does not tell much of a story, and a perfectly exposed image doesn’t make it automatically fulfill your theme/idea.

-I think that you can still use them regardless, you definitely should not fully rely on them and let it determine your exposure.
+I think that you can still use them regardless, you definitely should not fully rely on them and let them determine your exposure.

 The more data that you have when documenting your artwork, the easier it becomes to recreate it in the future.

 This item becomes a valuable part of the amateur photographers learning process.
 Using everything you have to help you learn and as time goes on you’ll naturally part ways from it.